GabrielSlima/blog/articles/clean-code-objects-data-structures.md

     return first + second</code>
 </pre>
     <h4>Procedural Programming</h4>
-    <p>In procedural programming, programs are composed in mostly by, guess what,
+    <p>In procedural programming, programs are composed mostly by, guess what,
         procedures or subroutines.
         <br>
         Some results can be achieved by writing programs that doesn't have custom subroutines